paularlott/knot-base-images/mailpit/README.md

 A [Mailpit](https://github.com/axllent/mailpit) image for [knot](https://getknot.dev/) spaces.
 It wraps the official `axllent/mailpit` Alpine image with the knot entrypoint, so a Mailpit instance running inside a space gets the same agent integration, `rsyslog` logging and startup hooks as every other knot base image.
 It is otherwise a standard Mailpit container.

-Mailpit is a tiny, self-contained SMTP mail catcher, mail server and testing tool for developers.
-It acts as an SMTP server and provides a web UI to view and inspect captured emails.
+Mailpit is an SMTP mail catcher for developers.
+It runs an SMTP server and a web UI for inspecting captured mail.

 ## Tags